Austin City Limits Music Festival ‘Survival’ Guide: Everything you need to know before going

-AUSTIN (KXAN) — You’ve probably seen setup happening at Zilker Park over the last couple weeks, but it’s finally the week that Austin City Limits Music Festival starts.
+AUSTIN (KXAN) — The music’s back!
+It’s finally the week that Austin City Limits Music Festival starts.
 If you’re going, how should you prepare?

 The City of Austin has helped put together guidance for festival-goers to have the best possible experience.
 Below is everything you need to know to help you plan for the festival.